LilaShiba/sparkle_workshop/README.md

   </section>

   <h2 class="shimmer-text">Commands</h2>
   <p>Use these commands to change colors, brightness, and LED count.
-You can also find all the methods in the <a href='https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-use'>uberguide</a></p>
+More methods in the <a href="https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-use">NeoPixel Uberguide</a>.</p>

   <section class="step">
     <details>